xenondevs/Docs/docs/nova/addon/worldgen/features/configurations/forest-rock.md

     1. Generate 2 rocks per chunk.
     2. Randomly offset the x- and z-coordinates of the rock.
     3. Set the y-coordinate of the rock to the highest motion-blocking block.
-The static consant is equivalent to
+The static constant is equivalent to
        ```kotlin
        HeightmapPlacement.onHeightmap(Heightmap.Types.MOTION_BLOCKING)
        ```